OsswaCh/PROXYM/Draft.md

 -  **Inconsistent Customer Experience**: synchronizing multiple channels and maintaining a consistent and secure data flow between them is difficult.

-// TODO how boderectional focuses on the enterbal customer

 # Value streams VS customer journey